-1) A large A business that takes title to products and resell... or manufacturer having many trading partners.
+1) A large retailer or manufacturer having many trading partners.
 2) A reference for a transportation network as a “hub and spoke” which is common in the airline and trucking industry.
-For example, a An airport that serves as the focal point for the ... serves as the focal point for the The place where a shipment begins its movement. and termination of long-distance flights where flights from outlying areas are fed into the hub airport for connecting flights.
+For example, a hub airport serves as the focal point for the origin and termination of long-distance flights where flights from outlying areas are fed into the hub airport for connecting flights.
 3) A common connection point for devices in a network.
 4) A web “hub” is one of the initial names for what is now known as a “portal.”
 It came from the creative idea of producing a web site which would contain many different “portal spots” (small boxes that looked like ads with links to different, yet related content).
-This content, combined with Internet technology, made the idea a milestone in the development and appearance of web sites, primarily due to the ability to display a A production run or batch that can be isolated fro... of useful content and store one’s preferred information on a secured server.
+This content, combined with Internet technology, made the idea a milestone in the development and appearance of web sites, primarily due to the ability to display a lot of useful content and store one’s preferred information on a secured server.
 The web term “hub” was replaced with portal.

 Read More »

 In this article, we look at warehousing, fulfillment and overall logistics costs when selling products via eCommerce and B2B sales.
 Plus, we review the average